boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Show Primary Value Axis Title

-This allows you to enable the visibility of `Primary Value Axis` title of chart.
+This allows you to enable the visibility of the `Primary Value Axis` title of the chart.

 ![Show Primary value axis title](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/primary-value-axis-title.png)

 #### Primary Value Axis Title

-This allows you to edit the `Primary Value Axis` title.
-It will reflect in the y-axis name of a chart.
+This allows you to edit the title of the `Primary Value Axis`, which will be reflected as the name of the y-axis on a chart.

 ![Primary value axis title](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/edit-primary-value-axis-title.png)

 ### Inverse Axis

-By default, the chart axis showing positive values on the top and negative values at the bottom.
-But, there are times when we need to inverse the axis and show the negative values on the top and positive values on the bottom.
-For Example, When we bind the temperature data to the chart and to display the negative values on the top, we can make use of this property.
+By default, the chart axis shows positive values at the top and negative values at the bottom.
+However, there are times when we need to invert the axis and display the negative values at the top and positive values at the bottom.
+For example, when we bind temperature data to the chart and want to display the negative values at the top, we can utilize this property.

-On enabling this property the chart negative values will display on the top and positive values display on the bottom.
+When this property is enabled, the chart will display negative values on the top and positive values on the bottom.

 ![Inversed axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/inverseaxis.png)

 #### Axis Range Settings

-This allows you to manually set the Minimum, Maximum, and Interval values of primary value axis through the `Axis Range Settings` dialog.
+This allows you to manually set the minimum, maximum, and interval values of the primary value axis through the `Axis Range Settings` dialog.

 ![Axis Range Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/axisrangesettings.png)

-It will reflect in the primary value axis of the chart.
+It will be reflected in the primary value axis of the chart.

 ![Axis range settings output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/axisrangeoutput.png)

 ### Parameter Support in Axis range:

-This allows you to dynamically set the Minimum, Maximum, and Interval values of the primary value axis through the `Axis Range Settings` dialog by using the dashboard parameter values.
-Only number-type Dashboard parameter values are allowed in the axis range properties.
+This allows you to dynamically set the minimum, maximum, and interval values of the primary value axis through the `Axis Range Settings` dialog by using the dashboard parameter values.
+Only number-type dashboard parameter values are allowed in the axis range properties.
 You can create multiple types of dashboard parameters.

 1. Single parameter value.
 2. Range parameter value.